paulabergman/intro-to-biostats-r/chapter1.md

 # Draw a histogram of the variable 'age' in cardiac-dataset

-# Draw a histogram of the variable 'bhr' (= "basal heart rate") in cardiac-dataset.
+# Draw a histogram of the variable 'bhr' (="basal heart rate") in cardiac-dataset.
 Is there anything weird?

 # Draw a boxplot for cholesterol ('chol') in diabetes- data by gender.